 When a section of the Inland Rail line is finished, Inland Rail Pty Ltd ‘commissions’ (hands over) that section to ARTC so it can be used by freight operators.

-The Inland Rail railway line starts at Beveridge, Victoria, about 50km north of Melbourne, and ends at Kagaru, Queensland, about 60km south-east of Brisbane.
+Inland Rail will support double-stacked freight trains between an intermodal freight terminal at Beveridge, Victoria, about 50km north of Melbourne, and a proposed intermodal terminal at Ebenezer, Queensland, about 60km south-east of Brisbane.

 About 70% of freight carried by trains on the Inland Rail line will be for domestic use, such as household goods and food.
-It’s designed to traverse major food and agricultural producing areas of three states, helping to distribute these vital goods to capital city and export markets in an efficient way.
+It’s designed to traverse the major food and agriculture-producing areas of three states, helping to distribute these vital goods to capital city and export markets in an efficient way.

 Yes, Inland Rail is the largest single rail project in Australia.

 The route stretches 1,600km from Beveridge in Victoria, to Kagaru, in Queensland.
-A project this big will take many years to complete, so the work has been divided into 12 sections.
+A project this big will take many years to complete, so the work is divided into 12 sections.

 The decision to run passenger services on the Inland Rail line is a matter for each State Government along the alignment, or for private operators, to determine in the future.